 Next, locate the meter PCB, meter switch, and components.
 The meter PCB will be the other PCBs and the meter switch will be in the loose parts.
 The two resistors will be located with the main components.
 The three connectors should be in your power supply box.

 Locate and insert the meter resistors.

-Now you can solder the the reverse side.
-To keep the resistors flush on the pcb, bend the resistor legs out at a 45 degree angle, this will hold them tight to the PCB.
+Now you can solder the reverse side.
+To keep the resistors flush on the PCB, bend the resistor legs out at a 45-degree angle, this will hold them tight to the PCB.

 From here there are two schools of thought.
 You can trim the leads just above the PCB then solder.
 This will result in the best joint as the inner core of the lead can receive the protective coat of tinning from the solder.
 But it leaves open the possibility that you may miss a joint as a trimmed lead looks a lot like a soldered one.